romgrk/xedel/README.md

 core.
 It also makes it easy to create a plugin system where authors can use Javascript, which is the closest thing we have to a programming *lingua franca* (and that I happen to like a lot).

+### Open questions

+ - How to implement packages/plugins

 ### Functionalities
  - [ ] UI (side panels, grid view, tabs)
  - [ ] Core: keyboard-mapping system